 Although as far as I recalled I’d never seen a sugar beet before, I knew that Oregon’s Willamette Valley, where I lived, produced most of the country’s sugar beet seed.
 Beta vulgaris is biennial, but the climate here allows the production of seed in just a year.
 Farmers plant sugar-beet seed in late summer or early fall, and the cool winter causes the plant to “vernalize,” or switch from vegetative to reproductive mode.
 When warm weather returns, the plant bolts, and the seeds are harvested.
 Some of them naturally end up on the ground.
 I suspected that the soil I’d bought had come from a former sugar-beet field.
 A Web search for photos of sugar beets confirmed my suspicion.

 The mangelwurzel, or fodder beet, developed later than the table beet, apparently in the Rhineland in the eighteenth century.
-A variety of Beta vulgaris with a large, usually yellow or white root that kept well over the winter, the mangel was valued as a supplement for milk cows but came to be seen as poverty food for people, partially because of its corrupted name; mangelwurzel, “scarcity root,” devolved from mangold wurzel, “chard root,” the name by which it is still known in Germany.
+A variety of Beta vulgaris with a large, yellow, white, or red root that kept well over the winter, the mangel was valued as a supplement for milk cows but came to be seen as poverty food for people, partially because of its corrupted name; mangelwurzel, “scarcity root,” devolved from mangold wurzel, “chard root,” the name by which it is still known in Germany.
 Mangels were being cultivated in America by 1796, when Amelia Simmons wrote of beets that “the white has a sickish sweetness, which is disliked by many.”
-You can still get mangel seed from old-fashioned garden-seed companies like R. H. Shumway’s (www.rhshumway.com), and in England mangels are still fed to cows and pigs, carved into jack o’ lanterns, fermented and distilled into liquor, and competitively hurled as a rural amusement.
+You can still get mangel seed from old-fashioned garden-seed companies like R. H. Shumway, and in England mangels are still fed to cows and pigs, carved into jack o’ lanterns, fermented and distilled into liquor, and competitively hurled as a rural amusement.

 From the fodder beet developed the sugar beet.
 A German chemist, Andreas Sigismund Marggraf, reported in 1747 that crystals from the syrup of mangelwurzel were identical to crystals from cane syrup.
 His student Franz Carl Achard experimented with mangel varieties and growing methods to maximize the beet’s sugar content.
 In 1801, soon after the Haitian Revolution threatened the world supply of cane sugar, the king of Prussia granted Achard funds to begin commercial production of beet sugar in Silesia (now part of Poland).
 Through selective breeding to increase the sugar content of the beets, Achard developed them into a viable commercial crop.
 A few years later, during the Napoleonic Wars, Britain blocked supplies of West Indian cane sugar to France, and Napoleon ordered the establishment of large-scale sugar-beet farming and refining.
 Europe was soon producing most of its own sugar.